Woman unknowingly picks up one of Australia’s deadliest sea creatures

 Venom of the blue-ringed octopuses can paralyse humans

-A woman in Australia had a narrow escape recently after she unknowingly picked up a blue-ringed octopus, touted as one of the most dangerous creatures in sea that can paralyse humans upon touching.
+A beachgoer in Australia was lucky to remain unharmed when she filmed herself picking up a venomous octopus that can kill humans.

-In a video uploaded on TikTok, the woman with the username “katapilah”, can be seen putting her hands under water and coming back up with the octopus in her left hand.
+In a video uploaded to TikTok, a woman with the username “katapilah” can be seen cradling the blue-ringed octopus in her left hand.
+The footage is captioned “the dangerously beautiful sea”.

-The woman claimed that she did not know the creature was a blue-ringed octopus, reported news.com.au.
-But she added that she will not be in a hurry to pick one up again.
+The woman told Australian website news.com.au that she was unaware that the creature was a blue-ringed octopus, adding that she was in no hurry to pick one up again.

-Blue-ringed octopuses get their name from the bright blue rings that appear when they are alarmed.
+The marine animal gets its name from the bright blue rings that appear when it is threatened.
+Its venom contains tetrodotoxin, a powerful nerve toxin, which can cause respiratory failure in humans and lead to paralysis or even death.

-The species can be found only in the temperate waters of southern Australia, from southern Western Australia to eastern Victoria at depths ranging from 0-50 m, according to Marine Bio.
+The blue-ringed octopus can be found up to 50m deep along the coastlines of southern Australia.

-These octopuses secrete two types of venom – one to hunt crabs, another to defend itself from predators.
-The venoms are secreted into the blue-ringed octopus’ saliva, which contains tetrodotoxin, a powerful nerve toxin.

-Tetrodotoxin acts to paralyse prey or predators by blocking nerves from transmitting messages.
-These toxins can cause respiratory failure among humans whilst victims remain fully conscious.

-The species have been described by the Australian Museum website as “one of the most dangerous animals in the sea.”
+The species have been described by the Australian Museum website as “one of the most dangerous animals in the sea”.

-While their venom has resulted in human casualties, the species can be “very shy and non-aggressive creatures that prefer to hide under ledges and in crevices,” the website said.
+While their venom has resulted in human casualties, the octopuses can be “very shy and non-aggressive creatures that prefer to hide under ledges and in crevices,” the website said.

 “Encounters with humans usually result in the octopus quickly darting for cover.
 It is only when the animal is picked up that it is likely to ‘bite’ and inject its paralysing venom,” it added.